Alcúdia: The Best Things to Do in Mallorca’s Oldest Town

 Where to stay in Alcúdia

-Especially along Alcúdia’s beaches in Las Gaviotas and Ciudad Blanca, you’ll find one big hotel after another.
-However, it is not quite as overbuilt here as at other tourist areas.
+Especially along Alcúdia’s beaches in Las Gaviotas and Ciudad Blanca, you will find one hotel complex after another.
+However, it is not quite as built up here as in other tourist areas.

 If you’re looking for something special, you’re more likely to find it in the old town of Alcúdia, which now boasts with some great places: